 Buddhism and Portuguese colonizers are the two primary influences on Sri Lankan music.
 Hypnotic drumming is one such traditional music that can be heard at Buddhist and Hindu temples in the country.
 The Portuguese, on the other hand, brought cantiga ballads, ukuleles and guitars, along with African Slaves, who further diversified the island's musical roots with dance music called ‘baila’.

-Sri Lanka is a multi-ethnic, multi-religious country with the majority community being Sinhalese.
-The other ethnic groups that are part of Sri Lanka's epic society are the Sri Lankan Tamils, Indian Tamils, Moors & other minorities including the Malays and Burghers.
+Sri Lanka is a multi-ethnic and multi-religious country, with the majority of the community being Sinhalese.
+Other ethnic groups that make up Sri Lanka's epic society include Sri Lankan Tamils, Indian Tamils, Moors, and other minorities such as Malays and Burghers.
 Each of these groups has its own identity, customs & traditions.

 Sinhala and Tamil are the two official languages.
 The majority of people speak Sinhala, while Tamil is commonly used in the north and east of the country.
 English is widely spoken and understood by most, and it is the language of business & commerce.